For the ultimate Toronto beer crawl, see how many of these 10 breweries and bars you can cross off your list during your stay.

 Location: 245 Eglinton Avenue East.

 Located in the Junction (near Dundas Street West and Keele Street) this brew pub brings brewing to a district that remained “dry” right up until the turn of the century.
 Thirsty Junction-ites are no doubt grateful, and you will be too if you pop in for a cold one.
 Indie Ale House brews craft beers in a variety of styles that change throughout the year.
 Instead of standard lagers and pilsners, they specialize in hard-to-find ales like a Belgian Sour or English Porter.
 If you like what you taste, make sure to drop by their beer store on the way out!

 Location: 2876 Dundas Street West.

 One of the original purveyors of craft beer in the city, Birreria Volo has an impressive list of brews on tap and an even more impressive list of bottled beer.
-Located in Little Italy, it’s sister outlet, Bar Volo had to close after 25 years but will be reopening in the near future in the Yonge Street area.
+Located in Little Italy, it’s sister outlet, Bar Volo had to close after 25 years but has reopened in the Yonge and Wellesley area.

 Location: 612 College Street.

 With loads of craft beers, a wide selection of sausages and tasty duck fat fries to munch on, there is a reason why this King Street West German-style beerhall is always packed to the brim.
-WVRST is conveniently located in Toronto’s Fashion District, so you can sip cold brews right in the heart of the city’s vibrant club scene.
+WVRST is conveniently located in Toronto’s Fashion District and in Union Station.